hoffstadt/DearPyGui/docs/source/Creating-Items.md

 |----|
 ||

-DearPyGui can be broken down into a few of categories:
+DearPyGui can be broken down into a few categories:
 * **Items**
 * **UI Items**
 * **Containers**